saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbUser.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbsystab6.jpg">

 * If you were to expand this schema and then right click on the Views folder to add a Filter of ZXSH then you would see the views you created earlier.
-You will not be able to preview the data from these views in this perspective as the system user although you can look at their Create Statements via right clicking and selecting Open Definition.
+You will not be able to preview the data from these views in this perspective as the system user although you can look at their "Create Statements" via right clicking and selecting "Open Definition".
 This is due to S/4HANA security vs. that of the HANA database.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbviews.jpg">

-* Right click on the HDB (SYSTEM) Catalog and choose Open SQL Console.
+* Right click on the HDB (SYSTEM) Catalog and choose "Open SQL Console".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/eclhdbusr1.jpg">